Scalingo/documentation/src/_includes/mongo_db_tunnel.md

 {% warning %}
-If your MongoDB database use a Business plan, you have a replica set.
+If your MongoDB database uses a Business plan, you have a replica set.
 It is not possible to access a replica set using the DB tunnel or the encrypted tunnel of MongoDB Compass.
 You should